-If you are not considering the user experience when designing a new mobile application, it’s time to start thinking about it.
+If you are not considering the user experience and user engagement when designing a new mobile application, it’s time to start thinking about it.
 One of the most important things to have in mind when you design a mobile app is making sure that it is useful and intuitive for the users.
 If it’s not useful, it won’t have a practical value.
 At the same time, if the application is useful, but it takes too much time and effort to be used, people won’t engage with it.

 By definition, user engagement is exactly what the name suggests.
 For a mobile app to work well, users should understand its main value proposition to then keep using it repeatedly until it becomes an essential part of their life.